ferrocene/ferrocene/CONTRIBUTING.rst

   to focus all our efforts so that we can deliver on schedule.

-* Any change made to the specification text causes extra work for us behind the scenes, as we have other private projects required for qualification that consume the specification text.
+* Any change made to the specification text causes extra work for us behind the scenes, as we have other tooling required for qualification that consumes the specification text.

-* We don’t have the human bandwidth to review a lot of PRs, or any large PR.
+* Our resources are limited when it comes to reviewing PRs, especially large ones.

 We’ll try our best to review changes proposed by the community, but we might not be able to review all of them (or they might be out of date once we get to